nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md

 Search for unused objects associated with the tables that stand out and use Liferay's API (e.g., using the [script console](https://help.liferay.com/hc/en-us/articles/360029131871-Running-Scripts-From-the-Script-Console)) to delete unneeded objects.

-#### Common Object Types Worth Checking
+### Common Object Types Worth Checking

 Some specific object types should be checked for unused objects.
 Here are some reasons for checking them:

 * Removing them frees related unused objects for removal
-* They're version objects that aren't worth keeping
+* They might be version objects that aren't worth keeping

 Check these object types:

 * **Sites**: Remove sites you don't need.
-When you remove a site, this will remove its related objects, including:
+When you remove a site, this removes its related objects, including:
   * Layouts
   * Portlet preferences
   * File entries (document library objects)